 ACADEMIC DIFFICULTY

-Academic Notice and Subject to Dismissal (STD)
+Academic Notice and Academic Continuation

 When students underperform, it is generally due to issues such as experiencing challenges transitioning to UCLA, personal situations such as health or family concerns, financial pressures, compatibility with the major, etc. and not ability or intelligence.
 It is important to understand what factors are impacting performance so that they can be addressed and enable students to succeed and thrive here at UCLA.